School Board needs backbone

 Editor, The Smithfield Times:

 At the Dec.
-9 board meeting, Thornton said that Susan Goetz had nine principals reporting to her, but her executive director title was being eliminated.
+9 meeting, he said that Goetz had nine principals reporting to her, but her executive director title was being eliminated.
 Then he presented a new organizational chart wherein a new deputy superintendent will be hired in the 2022-23 school year.
 If he recommends Goetz for deputy superintendent, the board should table it or vote “no” for these reasons, among others: